 In response to comments received by IFAC member organizations, the IAESB developed guidance material to support the implementation of a learning outcomes approach by those responsible for Initial Professional Development (IPD) professional accounting education programs, Continuing Professional Development (CPD) programs, and the development of professional competence through practical experience.

 The guidance material, which is most effective when read together, includes:

 Support Materials for IES 1 Implementation

-The IAESB has developed guidance material to support the implementation of entry requirements to professional accounting education programs in response to feedback from IFAC member organizations.
-A video overview on the importance of entry requirements with IAESB member Professor Elizabeth Gammie is also available.
+The IAESB developed guidance material to support the implementation of entry requirements to professional accounting education programs in response to feedback from IFAC member organizations.
+A video overview on the importance of entry requirements with former IAESB member Professor Elizabeth Gammie is also available.